Somebody Call 2014—This "Tumblr" Hair Trend Is Officially Back for Spring

 There are a few factors at play, according to Smith.
 First up: the maintenance—or, well, lack thereof.
 See, the most successful hair trends solve a problem, and ombré hair, with its fade line near the ends, eliminates the need for regular root touch-ups.
 "That client isn't going to have to redo their hair in any amount of weeks.
 It's really just about redoing it when they want to, rather than feeling that they have to," Smith says.

-It also gives people the freedom to play with different colors that might not traditionally "suit" them.
+It also gives people the freedom to play with different colours that might not traditionally "suit" them.
 "I'm seeing a shift in clients wanting something that is a bit outside of their normal realm," says Smith.
-"Not something that they're told they're 'supposed' to have by color analysis but their personal preference on what shades they like and want to play with.
-But it can be hard to wear if you're going against your natural coloring right up to your roots and right next to your face."
-Ombré hair gives people the opportunity to step outside their comfort zone with whatever color they fancy—color theory be damned.
+"Not something that they're told they're 'supposed' to have by colour analysis but their personal preference on what shades they like and want to play with.
+But it can be hard to wear if you're going against your natural colouring right up to your roots and right next to your face."
+Ombré hair gives people the opportunity to step outside their comfort zone with whatever colour they fancy—colour theory be damned.

 How to Elevate Ombré Hair for 2025